CamCove-Crichton/newborn-photography/README.md

 - Added images and styling to the home page - index.html template
 - Added images and styling to the blogs and contact pages
 - Added images and styling to the gallery page
+- Added stying to the bookings and admin panel pages
+- Began styling the new booking and edit booking pages
+- I then added in a button for the user to use to return to the top of the page using a button with custom css and jquery
+- I went back to the issue I had with the cancel function in my javascript file and refactored it to jquery to get the functionality working correctly

 ### Future Developments